 - 1. Officers will ensure that cornet and the inmate profile binder are maintained and updated with the most current inmate cell placement and security information. - 2.
-Inmate profile binders are to remain in the s.15 They are confidential, and not for inmate viewing. - Officers will ensure inmates are assigned to specific cells and bed locations.
+Inmate profile binders are to remain in the living unit connector.
+They are confidential, and not for inmate viewing. - 3.
+Officers will ensure inmates are assigned to specific cells and bed locations.
 These placements should not be changed without a thorough clog review and may include consultation with the correctional supervisor.